 I sought help, mostly in the form of musculoskeletal treatments like physical therapy and massage.
 When those were not enough, I added osteopathy and dynamic neuromuscular stabilization (as well as pain medicine, muscle relaxers, essential oils, acupuncture, meditation, and much more).

 I am taking the next step in regenerative medicine treatment – stem cell injections to my right hip, right SI joint, and lower back.
-My medical team and I are designing an N-of-1 study around this intervention that will help me and others understand the treatment.
-The pre-hab, procedure and rehab will cost $15,000.
+My medical team and I are designing a self-study around this intervention.
+I hope that by documenting my experiences others understand the treatment.
+The pre-hab, stem-cell procedure and rehab will cost $15,000.
 Insurance does not cover my treatments.
-That is why I am asking for your help to fund this study.

-This funding will cover the costs of treatment and create the data that will inform my N-of-1 research.
+This funding will cover the costs of treatment and create the data that will inform my self-study research.
 The project is directed by DeAunne Denmark, MD, PhD, an expert in precision medicine.
 The results of this research will become a case study focused on hypermobility and associated complications, and the effects of this intervention on my condition.
-Our longer-term goal is to create a framework for N-of-1 research, where the future of medicine involves the insights of the patient.
+Our longer-term goal is to create a framework for self-study research.
+I believe medicine and research must include the insights of the patient.

 Project Apollo, through their 501c3 nonprofit – Precision Healthcare Ecosystem – has agreed to host my fundraising for this treatment.